 The bands of color in the work of Manel LLedós are similar and yet entirely different than Uchiyama’s measured repetitions of color.
 Here, there are curved edges, suddenly and unexpectedly interrupting the flow of the composition, creating a sense of either a space morphing, flowing, or a curved structure setting another boundary.
 The curves “embrace” the painting periodically, grounding us back towards our own bodies in space.
 LLedós speaks of approximating a space, creating a kind of instability between near and far, of continuity and discontinuity as a metaphor for his life, where he comes back and forth to the city “as a wave”.
 He “plots” the surface, using what seems like a musically syncopated rhythm.
 Unlike the other two artists, Lledós employs a square format for his painting, and so his compositions read less as building structures and more as sign.
 Color, applied flatly in alternating bands, serves as a catalyst in grounding the mutability of his spatial construction.
 It seems that palette choice references signage, urban advertising spaces, flags etc. in its use of bright hues alternating with neutrals or white.
 Color functions as light, space and structure, in a bold rhythm that is Stuart Davis-jazzy, widening our eyes and inspiring joy.
 We experience a slight loss of balance alternating with stability, momentary pleasure and the unease of ceaseless change.
 LLedós gives us his sense of life today and we are there with him, feeling its ceaseless ebb and flow.

 Emily Berger works within the tradition of Abstract Expressionism, using gesture to create repeating striations of sumptuous color.
 Unlike Uchiyama and LLedós, Berger allows her long horizontal edges to soften, break apart, ripple and coalesce in lines that can be off-kilter, scraped through and uneven.
 Her gestures seem to come from the elbow and shoulder, and the horizontal lines sometimes show evidence of gravity, as her arm follows it’s natural movement into a downward curve at the center of the panel.
 Short, choppy, vertical gestures “write” their way across the surface within the bands of color.
 These horizontal strips serve to keep the unruly painted marks in order, thereby conveying a tension between liberation and structure, between emotion and logic.
-Colors can be dark and brooding - blacks and blues that feel deeply resonant - or they sing with yellows and bright reds.
+Color can be dark and brooding - blacks and blues that feel deeply resonant - or they sing with yellows and bright reds.
 Wood grain shows through sometimes, revealing the materiality of the support, and providing a pinkish tone that often sets off the color of the slightly thicker, painterly marks.
 This way of working allows for much variety of affect and meaning, reading as text, fabric, musical notation, or the seductiveness of a mysterious landscape.
 The evidence of Berger’s process of searching through the paint to “find the painting” leaves us with a presence that feels embodied, full of feeling and poetically evocative.